ronisbr/PrettyTables.jl/docs/src/man/usage.md

 * `text_crayon`: Crayon to print default text.
 * `alignment`: Select the alignment of the columns (see the section [Alignment](@ref)).
+* `crop`: Select the printing behavior when the data is bigger than the available screen size (see `screen_size`).
+It can be `:both` to crop on vertical and horizontal direction, `:horizontal` to crop only on horizontal direction, `:vertical` to crop only on vertical direction, or `:none` to do not crop the data at all.
 * `filters_row`: Filters for the rows (see the section [Filters](@ref)).
 * `filters_col`: Filters for the columns (see the section [Filters](@ref)).
 * `formatter`: See the section [Formatter](@ref).